mattandersoninf/InstagramIMacro/README.md

-# iMacros
+# JavaInstagramIMacro
-iMacro projects to automate through frequently used sites
+iMacro written in Java to automate following people in instagram